tandg-digital/objection-filter/README.md

 `npm i objection-filter --save`

 > objection-filter >= 1.0.0 is fully backwards compatible with older queries, but now supports nested [and/or filtering](#logical-expressions) as well as the new objection.js object notation.
 The 1.0.0 denotation was used due to these changes and the range of query combinations possible.
+In later major versions of objection-filter, the top level "where" and "require" filters will be deprecated.

 # Usage